ln-dev7/sharuco/README.md

 ## Features

-- Create snippets of your code and share.
-- Generate images from your snippets and share on Social Network.
+- Create snippets of your code and share / Generate images from your snippets and share on Social Network. ( https://sharuco.lndev.me/explore )
-- Create forms easily in minutes and collect all your information.
+- Create forms easily in minutes and collect all your information. ( https://sharuco.lndev.me/forms )
-- Store all the links that are useful to you and with possibilities to make everyone discover them.
+- Store all the links that are useful to you and with possibilities to make everyone discover them. ( https://sharuco.lndev.me/links )

 ## Requirements

-- Node (>18 recommended) + npm
+- Node (>=18.18.0 recommended) + npm
 - docker + docker-compose
 - make (for Makefile targets)